wp-plugins/bloglovin-button/readme.txt

 == Description ==

-The easy way to add your [Bloglovin' Button](http://www.bloglovin.com/widgets).
+The easy way to add your **Bloglovin' Button** to your WordPress blog.

 This widget will display any of the official Bloglovin' Buttons.
-You don't need to copy and paste any code, just select the button you'd like and you're good to go :)
+You don't need to copy and paste any code, just select the button you'd like and you're good to go.

-This plugin was developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin2).
+This free plugin was developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin2).

 == Installation ==